 I was reminded of this experience when I stumbled on a post from 5 Minutes For Mom, who recommends some great series that you can read to your children.

 It’s been proven that kids greatly benefit from this.
 It improves their vocabulary and introduces them to new words.
 It also can increase a child’s attention span and ingrain the habit of reading into their lives where it may not have been before.

 4) Debrief and rehash: After the chapter or session, take some time to chat with your kids about their thoughts on what you’ve read.
-It can be super interesting to get their thoughts and gives you an opportunity to clarify some things that may be been difficult to grasp.
+It can be super exciting to get their thoughts and gives you an opportunity to clarify some things that may be difficult to grasp.

 So let this be a reminder of how important it is to read aloud to your kids, or maybe it’s just something you never considered before.
-Either way, it’s a great idea that I think you and your kids will reap plenty of benefits from.
+Either way, it’s a great idea that can benefit all families with growing children.